lazarevia/NetEngineer/Labworks/Lab_01/README.md

 Close configuration window
 Step 4: Configure PC hosts.
 Refer to the Addressing Table for PC host address information.

-Part 2: Create VLANs and Assign Switch Ports
+## Part 2: Create VLANs and Assign Switch Ports
 In Part 2, you will create VLANs, as specified in the table above, on both switches.
 You will then assign the VLANs to the appropriate interface.
 The show vlan command is used to verify your configuration settings.
 Complete the following tasks on each switch.

-Step 1: Create VLANs on both switches.
+### 1: Create VLANs on both switches.
 Open configuration window
 a.
 Create and name the required VLANs on each switch from the table above.
 b.
 Configure the management interface and default gateway on each switch using the IP address information in the Addressing Table.